validator-labs/validator-plugin-maas/HACKING.md

 ```
 type MaasInstanceRule struct {
-	// Host is a reference to the host URL of an OCI compliant registry
+	// Host is a reference to the host URL of a MaaS instance
 	Host string `json:"host" yaml:"host"`

 	// OSImages is a list of bootable os images